probnum2026/probnum2026.github.io/submissions.md

 ---
 ### Subject Areas

-Subject areas of submission are methods, theory and applications of Probabilistic Numerics, or any topics involving uncertainty quantification of deterministic errors.
+ProbNum25 welcomes submissions on methods, theory and applications in Probabilistic Numerics or broader fields involving probabilistic quantification of estimation errors of deterministic quantities (computational uncertainties).
+Examples of topics are as follows.
-For example:

 - Probabilistic numerical methods
 - Applications of probabilistic numerics